premodern design

-This lesson covers the transformative period of graphic design from the Victorian era to the beginning of World War I.
+This course covers the transformative period in graphic design from the Victorian era to the outbreak of World War I.

 Fueled by the Industrial Revolution, design became more widely produced and consumed, with ornate typography, elaborate borders, and densely packed layouts defining the Victorian style.